 State and Local Regulations

-The regulations concerning sharps disposal for health care facilities at the state and local level may differ, but they are usually governed by FDA as class II devices which have to pass a premarket verification.
-Medical waste rules affect Sharps management since these items belong in the same category of what is produced from healthcare centers.
+The regulations concerning sharps disposal for healthcare facilities at the state and local level may differ, but they are usually governed by the FDA as class II devices, which have to pass a premarket verification.
+Medical waste rules affect sharps management since these items belong in the same category as what is produced at healthcare centers.

 Types of Sharps and Proper Disposal Methods